mmamaev/timeboard/doc/source/doing_calculations.rst

     Workshift(1) of 'D' at 2017-10-01

 All the above examples do not specify which schedule to use in calculations.
-In this case the default schedule of the timeboard will be used.
+In this case, the default schedule of the timeboard will be used.

 If you intend to base your calculation on another schedule you may pass it in `schedule` parameter of :py:meth:`~.Timeboard.get_workshift` method or :py:meth:`~timeboard.Workshift` constructor::

     >>> sdl = clnd.add_schedule(name='my_schedule',
-                                selector=lambda label: label>1)
+    ...                         selector=lambda label: label>1)
     >>> clnd.get_workshift('01 Oct 2017', schedule=sdl)
     Workshift(1, my_schedule) of 'D' at 2017-10-01
     >>> tb.Workshift(clnd, 1, sdl)